DIVINE-TECHNOLOGIES/GRAM-STUDIO/README.md

 ## Introduction

 It is not a project.
-It is a sample piece to show our capability.
+This is a sample piece to showcase our capabilities.